ssalonen/Mitsuremote/README.md

 Please find the definition of Modbus data in `main.cpp` comments.

+The ESP logs its operatoin via UDP.
+You can use wireshark to listen for the data.

 The program also opens up a simple web server for controlling the heatpump.
 With ESP8266 this is quite unreliable in practice.